The Ruby Award

 • Award recipients also receive an $1,800 honorarium.

-In 2023 we had the pleasure to present the award at the Peninsula JCC during an in-person learning session, and celebration of teen engagement and youth professionals.
+In 2023 we had the pleasure to present the award at the Peninsula JCC.
 You can read the teaching presented by Meg Adler, 2023 Ruby Award recipient, and view photos of the event on our blog.

 Please direct questions about the award to Alisha Pedowitz at alisha@jewishlearning.works.